rasik8/Music-Mental-Health-Survey/README.md

 This bar graph above represents music listening period for all respondents which is further filtered based on usage type.
 Between 1-6 hours is the most popular listening time, which also equates to while working.
 After this threshold, the number of respondents that listen to music 5+ hours a day decreases almost exponentially.
 There were 3 respondents that claim to listen to music 24 hours a day.
 The above SQL result is just an extract from the original output of the query.

-**4.Investigate which streaming services is used according to age of respondent?**
+**4. Investigate which streaming services is used according to age of respondent?**

 ![Q4](https://user-images.githubusercontent.com/127439365/234015125-57c771d2-d7a3-4f9c-8a32-84579e22f1dc.png)